Solr Upgrade Notes

 Caching with the Boolean Query Parser

 By default, the Boolean Query Parser caches queries in Solr’s filterCache.
-It’s now possible to disable this with the local param cache=false
+It’s now possible to disable this with the local param cache=false.

 Indexing Log Files

-which will index Solr’s log files into a collection.
+Solr now includes a command line tool, bin/postlogs which will index Solr’s log files into a collection.

 This provides an easy way to use Solr or visualization tools (such as Zeppelin) to troubleshoot problems with the system.